sofa-framework/sofa/applications/plugins/PSL/README.md

 We hope this example gave you some envy to learn more about it.
 Let's start with a big longer description.

-#### Installation
+#### Installation & requirement.
-The language is defined as a sofa Plugin named PSL.
+The language is defined as a sofa Plugin named PSL which is currently it is only available in the PSL development branch.

 It makes use of the H-JSON parser available at: http://hjson.org/

 Hjson installation :